 We can see how the United Kingdom’s past immigration policy has played out through the respective situations of migrants from the same countries in France and Britain.
-Anecdotally, Moroccans who migrated to Britain mostly had lower aspirations and thus retained a lower socio-economic status.
+Anecdotally, Moroccans who migrated to Britain mostly had lower aspirations and thus retained a lower socio-economic status (what evidence?).
 Without an adequate ability to communicate in English, their education levels were lower and this eventually led to a decreased incidence of organization founding.
 The situation with schooling in the United Kingdom seems to have a similar impact, wherein schools of high educational quality tend to be of the Christian faith rather than more cosmopolitan and accommodating to other religious beliefs.

-In general, the great extent of the underlying problems that currently face the minority community in the United Kingdom has been mostly under-addressed by the organizations that exist.
+In general, the great extent of the underlying problems that currently face the minority community in the United Kingdom has been mostly under-addressed wording by the organizations that exist.
 These associations normally present themselves as government organizations, education-driven groups, and philanthropic associations that provide welfare to those who are in need.
 Such London-based organizations include the Al Manaar mosque (which focuses on young people and promotes engagement in education, training, and spiritual activities), the Moroccan Community Welfare Group (which organizes trips for underachieving children), the West London Moroccan Widadia (involving volunteers that provide classes on the British political system, the study of religion, and Arabic language to children), and a few others that provide overall assistance with an emphasis on goodwill toward the community without private interests playing a part.

 It is additionally noted that such organizations largely lack true leadership in that they rely on Imams who typically speak in Arabic, which excludes quite a substantial fraction of the younger generation that speaks exclusively in English for the majority of their day.
 The prevalent policy of local authorities has been to prioritize the native British population over the North African migrant population.
 This largely leaves organizations at a loss to figure out the logistics of supporting a community that has, for the most part, been institutionalized in a negative light.
 There are simply not enough halal shops and other venues in which one can organize.

 Due to the sheer volume of immigration in France, there were a substantial number of associations created from similar necessities that serve to combat racism and improve prospects of assimilation.
 SOS Racisme, le Mouvement de l’immigration et des banlieues, as well as France Plus, were key in assuaging discriminatory practices and fostering autonomy.
 Some of these organizations, such as SOS Racisme, have close ties to the French socialist party, and others were anti-Zionist.
-Most of them have had disagreements with the French nation throughout history.
+Most of them have had disagreements with the French nation (the French nation?) throughout history.
 Since the early 1920s, as French authorities were determined to retain their colonial force in North Africa, Algerian associations in France with their nationalist leanings were inevitably brought into conflict with French colonialism.
 Emir Kahled of Les Jeunes Algériens, reacting to France’s obstinate refusal to restructure the colonial order that legally placed natives of French colonies lower than French citizens, expressed similar doubts regarding France’s assimilationist oratory.